Survey: How Men and Women Feel About Their Genitalia

 When it comes to homosexual women, there is also a disparity in genital confidence compared to heterosexual women.
 Homosexual women are almost twice as likely to be insecure about their genitalia than heterosexual women (a distinction we see with men as well).
 A whopping 70% of homosexual women are worried that their genitalia is abnormal, compared to 40.34% of heterosexual women.
 And finally, 35% of homosexual women don’t trim their pubic hair, compared to nearly 15% of heterosexual women.

 This exploration of how cis men and women feel about their genitalia was eye-opening to us in a lot of ways.
 We clearly have a long way to go in terms of education around sexual body image, starting with getting people better acquainted with the fact that all genitalia are different, and are supposed to be!
 There is no right or wrong way for our genitalia to look.
 If something about your genitalia causes you physical discomfort or pain, seek medical advice from your doctor.
-And if you want to know more about our efforts in sexual education and health, check out our blog for a wide variety of articles.
+And if you want to know more about our efforts in sexual education, check out our health-related resources for a wide variety of articles.

 Consistent, proactive, and thoughtful healthcare is not only a priority, it is a demand by men who live well.
 Bespoke Surgical is built on this understanding.
 Today’s modern, urban male has become adept at making the most of life, believing in living fully and completely in all aspects of work, fitness, relationships, and family.
 This makes excellent health more important than ever.